abeldekat/harpoonline/README.md

   ---@type string
   icon = '󰀱', -- An empty string disables showing the icon

-  -- Harpoon:list() retrieves the default list: The name of that list is nil.
+  -- Harpoon:list(), without a name, retrieves the default list:
   -- default_list_name: Configures the display name for the default list.
   ---@type string
   default_list_name = '',